What makes math problems hard for reinforcement learning: a case study

 \subsection{Breadth-first search}

-We first recall the breadth-first search algorithm.
-An iterative implementation of this algorithm, adapted to the problem of the Andrews--Curtis conjecture, is provided in \autoref{alg:bfs}.

-We start with an initial state, which is a balanced presentation we wish to AC-trivialize, and place it in a queue.
+In breadth-first search (See \cref{alg:bfs} for pseudocode), we start with an initial state, which is a balanced presentation we aim to AC-trivialize, and place it in a queue.
 At each iteration, a state is removed from the queue, and its neighbors are added if they have not already been visited.
 This process continues until the sought-after state, i.e., a trivial balanced presentation, is found or a maximum number of states $N$ is visited.
 In our experiments, we set $N = 10^6$.